jasperanders/Bachelorthesis/Thesis/md/thesis.md

 \def\checkmark{\tikz\fill[scale=0.4](0,.35) -- (.25,0) -- (1,.7) -- (.25,.15) -- cycle;}

-\begin{abstract}
-Examination is on of the few parts of education which has not profited from digitalization.
-Electronic exams can make the assessment process fast and sound.
-With respect to the current pandemic, e-exams are not only a chance but also in parts necessary.
-To allow for valid e-assessment, an examination system must meet certain requirements.
-For this, we develop design principles that help us match these requirements.
-With these desing principles we evaluate e-examination tools.
-We find non of them can meet the proposed requirements.
-With the aim of constructing a better solution, we propose a prototype that implements some crucial design principles.
+\begin{abstract}Examination is one of the few parts of education which has not profited from digitalization.
+However, electronic examination can make the assessment process faster and more valid.
+Especially, with respect to the current pandemic, e-exams are not only an opportunity for improvement but have become necessary.
+To ensure sound e-assessments, an examination system must meet certain requirements.
+We develop these requirements and give insight into the design principles that help us match them.
+These design principles are used to evaluate popular e-examination tools.
+We find none of them fully meeting the proposed requirements.
+Especially, in areas of cheating prevention and protection against contestation these tools fall short.
+With the aim of constructing a better solution, we propose an examination tool prototype.
+In order address the shortcomings of the other tools, this prototype provides offline capabilities and per question time constraints.
+It thus lays a foundation for modernizing exams.\end{abstract}
-\end{abstract}
 \newpage
 \tableofcontents